Azure/azure-quickstart-templates/101-devtestlab-create-vm-username-pwd/README.md

 </a>

-This template creates a new virtual machine in a DevTestLab instance.
+This template creates a new virtual machine in a DevTestLab instance using a username/password combination.
 For more information, go to: http://azure.microsoft.com/en-us/documentation/services/@TODO/